WordPress/Advanced-administration-handbook/upgrade/migrating.md

 Here are some additional details that step you through transferring a LAN-based WordPress site into an externally accessible site, as well as enabling editing the wordpress site from inside the LAN.

-Two important keys are router/firewall modifications and the “wait 10+ minutes” after making the changes at the end.
+Two important keys are router/firewall modifications and the "wait 10+ minutes" after making the changes at the end.

 1. Using ssh to log into your server (nano is a server preinstalled text editor):